kw108/inverse_reinforcement_learning/README.md

-# Inverse-Reinforcement-Learning
+# Inverse Reinforcement Learning
-A curated list of Inverse Reinforcement Learning papers and research materials.
+A curated list of Inverse Reinforcement Learning (IRL) papers and research materials.